Join us for this fun, free family-friendly musical event!

 All information (whether in text or photographs) is supplied in good faith but should not be relied upon as being a statement of representation or fact.GOT AN EVENT TO SHARE?
 It's free to post your events on What's On Fife, click here to find out more!

 Want to be the first to hear about what's happening in Fife?
-Just hit 'Like' on our Facebook page, join the What's On Scotland Facebook Group and 'Follow' on our Twitter account and you're all set!Buckhaven’s Hidden Harbour was created by local P6 school children and explores the history of Buckhaven Harbour which was built in 1838.
+Just hit 'Like' on our Facebook page, join the What's On Scotland Facebook Group and 'Follow' on our Twitter account and you're all set!This exhibition in the Scottish Fisheries Museum showcases squares made by people living in Fife reflecting places that they know and love.

 READ MOREWhat better way to spend those long winter nights than coming along to a friendly life drawing group at the Dreel Hall in Anstruther?